-In negotiations representatives from The LEA, and both Bargaining units agreed to provide the model that was prescribed by the government (a Distance Learning model.
+In negotiations representatives from the District, and both Bargaining units agreed to provide the model that was prescribed by the government (a Distance Learning model).

-The superintendent of HSD presented as a part of his weekly "Talk Supe" presentation highlights of the LCP for all parents to see and give feedback on during the September 16th release on Facebook and through The LEA website.
+The superintendent of HSD presented as a part of his weekly "Talk Supe" presentation highlights of the LCP for all parents to see and give feedback on during the September 16th release on Facebook and through the District website.
 Additionally a PAC was gathered and provided the same information in order to provide feedback with satisfaction to the processes and outputs by the group.
+An FAQ document was completed and published to staff regarding concerns about students and staff being in school and how the school would proceed through different scenarios.

-The LEA nor its schools meet the 15% or 50 student criteria to have an ELPAC therefore we do not seek approval of the LCP through an ELPAC.
+The District nor its schools meet the 15% or 50 student criteria to have an ELPAC therefore we do not seek approval of the LCP through an ELPAC.